A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Experiments

 \subsubsection{Implementation Details}

-We apply CAMEL to the machine translation task using the T5 encoder-decoder transformer model (\texttt{t5-small})~\citep{raffel2020t5model}.
+We apply CAMEL to the task of machine translation, specifically using the T5 encoder-decoder transformer model (\texttt{t5-small})~\citep{raffel2020t5model}.
 We utilise an ensemble of $10$ models in order to produce a well-calibrated predictive distribution, which requires $2500$ GPU hours to fully train.
-Approximately $40\%$ of this time is utilised to train the ensemble, $50\%$ for the annotation process described below, and $10\%$ for training the confidence estimator.
-The ensemble estimates two types of uncertainty.
-The first is the total uncertainty, represented by the entropy of the predictive distribution.
-The second is knowledge uncertainty, which refers to the mutual information between the predictive distribution and the ensemble members.
-The WMT17 DE-EN dataset, which consists of German to English translations~\citep{bojar2017wmt17}, is used for training, and METEOR~\citep{banerjee2005meteor} serves as the evaluation metric.
+Approximately $40\%$ of this time is for training the ensemble, $50\%$ for the annotation process, and $10\%$ for training the confidence estimator.

+The ensemble model produces two types of uncertainty within the translation process.
+The first, termed total uncertainty, is measured by the entropy across the ensemble's predictive distribution.
+The second, knowledge uncertainty, is measured by the mutual information shared between the predictive distribution and the individual ensemble models.
+These uncertainties are crucial for evaluating the reliability of translations.
+The mathematical formulations for calculating total $(\mathcal{T})$ and knowledge $(\mathcal{K})$ uncertainties are as follows: \begin{empheq}{align*}